Characters: Trauma Center

 - Last Minute Hookup: With Derek, in the second game.

-- What the Hell, Hero?: Delivers two of these in the first Trauma Center: Under the Knife.
+- What the Hell, Hero?: Delivers two of these in the first Trauma Center: Under the Knife (and its remake, Second Opinion).
 The first one to Derek, when Derek's carelessness in refusing to analyze a patient in detail (so that Derek could attend a symposium) caused complications later on, and the second one to Linda Reid, because Angie believes that with so many people in the hospital struggling to live, if Linda wants to die then she should die, and make room for the others.

 Nozomi Weaver / Naomi Kimishima (Mira/Mila Kimishima)